AntonKanug/Calculator/README.md

+# MathOps-Calculator

+# Polynomial-Calculator
+Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing

 # Polynomial-Calculator
 Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing

 Graphics Install Guide:
 1. Download the graphics.py file